 Northern Empire acquired the Sterling Gold Project from Imperial Metals Corporation in May of 2017.
 It is comprised of two deposit areas, the fully-permitted Sterling Mine and the Crown block of deposits in the northern part of the property.
 The Sterling Mine hosts a pit-constrained, inferred resource of 254,000oz at 2.57 g/t gold at a 0.3 g/t cut-off*.

-Historically 3 separate open pits and 2 underground mines were mined on the property.
-Total gold production from the Sterling Gold Mine between 1980 and 2000 was 194,996 ounces of gold from 853,984 tonnes of ore, with an average gold grade of 7.44 g/t.
-Production at the Sterling Gold Mine has shown, through historical operations, that the ore body is amenable to heap leaching.
-Ore was mined from open pit and underground sources and was placed run of mine on heap leach pads where gold recoveries averaged 88%.
+The Sterling Mine operated historically as three separate open pits and two underground mines.
+Total gold production from the Sterling Mine between 1980 and 2000 was 194,996 ounces of gold from 853,984 tonnes of ore, with an average gold grade of 7.44 g/t.
+Production at the Sterling Mine has shown, through historical operations, that the ore body is amenable to heap leaching.
+Ore was mined from open pit and underground sources and was placed run-of-mine on heap leach pads where gold recoveries averaged 88%.